dotwebstack/dotwebstack-framework/docs/service/openapi.md

 This service can be used to expose the internal GraphQL service as an [OpenAPI](https://github.com/OAI/OpenAPI-Specification) service.
-The service can be configured by providing an `openapi.yaml` specification in the resource path.
+The service can be configured by providing an OpenAPI document named `openapi.yaml` in the resource path.

 The OpenAPI service can be included in a Spring Boot project with the following dependency: